AlephVault/enquirer-plus/README.md

 Registered as `plus:given-or-valid-number-input`, it allows users to perform an input flow considering all the same things in the previous section, but:

 1. The `validate` will be given.
-It will parse only _zero/positive_ numbers according to some configurations:
+It will parse any number according to some configurations:
    1. If `integerOnly` option is set, only integer numbers will be allowed.
-   2. If `allowHex` option is set, hexadecimal numbers will be alternatively accepted (as integers).
+   2. If `allowHex` option is set, hexadescimal numbers will be alternatively accepted (as integers).
+2. The `convert` argument can state `"string"`, `"number"` or `"bigint"` constant, or a custom function (which takes the string and converts it).
+This is a **mandatory** setting to determine the type of the output.
+3. If `convert` is **not** `"string"`, then `min` and/or `max` can be specified to validate the range of the input number.
+They're also properly converted using the same convert criterion that is used to convert the value, and then properly compared to validate the number.

 This input is intended for numbers (not for hexadecimal-only inputs, for example) in particular.